What is in MSG Seasoning?

 Origins and History of MSG

 MSG seasoning’s story begins in Japan in 1908 when Professor Kikunae Ikeda extracted glutamate from seaweed broth.
-He discovered that glutamate was responsible for the savoury taste in traditional Japanese dishes.
+He discovered that glutamate (naturally occurring in ingredients like tomatoes and mushrooms) was responsible for the savoury taste in food.

-By combining glutamate with sodium to form the sodium salt of glutamic acid, Ikeda created monosodium glutamate, a stable and easy-to-use seasoning.
+By combining glutamate with sodium, Ikeda created monosodium glutamate, a stable and easy-to-use seasoning.
 MSG quickly gained popularity in Japan and spread across Asia for its ability to enhance flavours.

 By the mid-20th century, MSG had made its way to the Western world, where it became a common addition in processed foods and restaurant dishes.